fastify/fastify/docs/Server.md

 })
 ```

-Please note that this setting will also disable an error log written by the the default `onResponse` hook on reply callback errors.
+Please note that this setting will also disable an error log written by the default `onResponse` hook on reply callback errors.

 <a name="custom-http-server"></a>
 ### `serverFactory`